When Should My Child Stay Home?

 Vaccination

-All APS staff and students are strongly encouraged to be fully vaccinated against COVID-19, flu, and RSV (if eligible), including boosters.
+All APS staff and students are strongly encouraged to be fully vaccinated against COVID-19, flu, and if eligible, RSV, including boosters.
 Proof of vaccination is not required.
 Arlington County continues to provide information about vaccine access for those who are interested.

 Information for students at high risk for COVID-19